Introduction to Tilicho lake and Thoranga-la Pass Trekking

 Children and Elderly people:

-An authorized guardian by the parents must accompany all travelers under the age of sixteen.
+An authorised guardian by the parents must accompany all travellers under the age of sixteen.

-If you have any queries regarding age and suitability, please contact us for further information.
+If you have any queries regarding age and suitability, don't hesitate to get in touch with us for further information.

 10: Nepal / Tibet Visas & Passport Conditions: